willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If the scanning process takes longer than 10 seconds, there could be a problem with the proximity sensor in the headset:
 1. Check that the sticker has been removed from the proximity sensor (the proximity sensor is located inside the headset roughly where the center of your forehead would be).
 2. Check that your proximity sensor is toggling input to your headset: with your finger, cover and uncover the proximity sensor a few times to verify input is switching to the headset.
 You should see the **Windows Key + Y** banner at the top of your PC.
 You can manually switch input to the headset at any time by typing **Windows Key + Y** on your keyboard.

+### I see a message that says my boundary can't be found.
+What should I do?

+Windows Mixed Reality might have trouble identifying a boundary that you previously created.
+You can create a new boundary or you can use your device in Seated and standing mode.

+### Can I turn off the boundary temporarily?

+Yes. **Select Start > Mixed Reality Portal**, then open Menu.
+Turn Boundary to Off.
+While the boundary is off, make sure to stay in one place.

 ## Problems in Windows Mixed Reality Home